 3 Ways Coding Enhances Communication Skills

 Communicating through code doesn’t begin and end with the literal act of coding.
 As eloquently stated by Beth Austin, a Blue Ribbon educator who works in an ESL classroom, “Coding is a universal language.
 It breaks barriers in cultures and allows the students to interact with one another in a common area.”
-In her classroom, coding was a collaborative endeavor and became a way for kids to share all their different ideas using the same platform.
+In her classroom, coding is a collaborative endeavor and a way for kids to share their different ideas using the same platform.

-2. They Learn a New Language
+2. They learn a new language

 Looking to the Future

-Parents and educators – when you encourage your children or students to code, you are providing a way for them to gain not only palpable skills, but life skills as well.
+Parents and educators – when you encourage your children or students to code, you are providing a way for them to gain not only technical skills, but life skills as well.
 Thank you for giving the kids in your life the gift of learning to code and the opportunity to develop the skills that accompany it!